-- · Establish scheduling and process monitoring; - Organize research/design team, delegate tasks and responsibilities to experts; this includes streamlining expert work around Customer Requirements Specifications (CRS), around a verification and validation (V&V) plan, around the feasibility analysis including survey, baseline measurement, renovation scenarios with appropriate building cost as well as Total Cost of Ownership (TCO)-analysis; - · Organize meetings, prepare and report decision lists; - Set up communication structure for sharing project information (up to date and retrievable): - Set up customer requirements list, manage customer expectations; - Draw up CRS: prioritize customer requirements and translate them into functional specifications with associated performance indicators; - Draw up or have drawn up a V&V plan including maintenance requirements (calling in additional expertise if needed); - Organize reformulation of the legal framework of the Homeowners Association such as the deed of subdivision and associated regulations if needed, trace any other legal bottlenecks, call in legal specialist if necessary; - Check financial health of the HOA; check current Multi-Year Maintenance Plan and associated budget (MYMP/MYMB) and adjust it where inappropriate or incomplete, similarly check service cost structure together with building cost specialist; - Organize assessment of all legal aspects of the renovation scenarios (explore individual and collective consequences); - Organize the drawing up of a sustainable MYMP/MYMB; - Manage structural engineering elaboration of the selected renovation design including its MYMP; - Manage the installation-technical elaboration of the selected renovation design including its MYMP; - Customer communication, possibly in cooperation with social process supervisor/communication officer; - Organize morphological design sessions: - Organize contact with municipality and other authorities such as governments and utility companies for support and approval; - Perform or have performed any necessary calculations for permits and subsidies, e.g. the Dutch BENG standards for building permits.
+- Draw up or have drawn up a V&V plan including maintenance requirements (calling in additional expertise if needed); - Organize reformulation, if needed, of the legal framework of the CA's association such as the deed of subdivision and associated regulations, trace any other legal bottlenecks, call in legal specialist if necessary; - · Check financial health of the CA; check current Multi-Year Maintenance Plan and associated budget (MYMP/MYMB) and adjust it where inappropriate or incomplete, similarly check service cost structure together with building cost specialist; - · Organize assessment of all legal aspects of the renovation scenarios (explore individual and collective consequences); - · Organize the drawing up of a sustainable MYMP/MYMB for after the renovation; - Manage structural engineering elaboration of the selected renovation design including its MYMP; - Manage the installation-technical elaboration of the selected renovation design including its MYMP; - · Customer communication, possibly in cooperation with social process supervisor/communication officer; - · Organize morphological design sessions; - · Organize contact with municipality and other authorities such as governments and utility companies for support and approval; - Perform or have performed any necessary calculations for permits and grants, e.g. the Dutch BENG standards for building permits.

-Plan and monitor the process of preparing for and implementing the renovation;
+- · Plan and monitor the process of preparing for and implementing the renovation; - Form and organize the design team, secure delegation of tasks and responsibilities to experts charged with the elaboration of the selected renovation scenario (technical design process, assessment of legal framework, updating MYMP/MYMB and TCO calculation); - Use V&V plan to have the quality of the renovation design assured and to have this tool ready for assessing the implementation of the renovation, reporting on this to the client, call for any adjustments of the MYMP/MYMBs and V&V plan on the basis of this quality assurance; - Organize design team meetings, prepare and report decision lists; - · Set up award procedure, call for renovation contractors; - · Execute award procedure for the main renovation contractor; - Organize knowledge and information transfer to renovation provider and monitor/supervise the more detailed design process of construction details and technical installations including their MYMP/MYMBs; - · Draw up contract with renovation provider (renovation approach agreement); - · Client communication, consultation with board of CA, social process supervision and contact with stakeholders; - · Prepare communication and arrange agreements about potential loans (possibly together with financial expert); - · Search and arrange grants and guarantees; - · Set up and keep up a renovation dossier;

-- Form and organize the design team, secure delegation of tasks and responsibilities to experts charged with the elaboration of the selected renovation scenario (technical design process, assessment of legal framework, updating MYMP/MYMB and TCO calculation); - Use V&V plan to have the quality of the renovation design assured and to have this tool ready for assessing the implementation of the renovation, reporting on this to the client, call for the adjustment of the MYMP/MYMBs and V&V plan on the basis of this quality assurance: - Organize design team meetings, prepare and report decision lists; - Set up award procedure, call for renovation contractors; - Execute award procedure main renovation contractor; - Organize knowledge and information transfer to renovation provider and monitor/supervise the more detailed design process of construction details and technical installations including their MYMP/MYMBs; - Draw up contract with renovation provider (renovation approach agreement); - Client communication, consultation with board of Homeowners Association, social process supervision and contact with stakeholders; - Prepare communication and arrange agreements about potential loans (possibly together with financial expert); - Search and arrange subsidies and guarantees; - · Set up and keep up renovation dossier; - Organize project evaluation and supervise the integration of improvements into the renovation (IHRS) process.
+· Organize project evaluation and supervise the integration of improvements into the renovation (IHRS) process.

-- Organize and participate in project evaluation; - Prepare project evaluation report and assess quality assurance process (annual management report).
+- · Organize and participate in project evaluation; - · Prepare project evaluation report and assess quality assurance process (annual management report).

-- ≥ 5 years of construction-related project management and design management; - Experience in process management, lean management; - Experience in renovation projects; - · Basic knowledge of preparing Multi-Year Plans; - Energy expert, minimum level EPA-W; - Experience asbestos inventory (able to assess situation and to direct follow-up steps); - · Basic knowledge of fire safety in apartment buildings; - High-level communication skills (project management and mediation).
+- · ≥ 5 years of construction-related project management and design management; - Experience in process management, lean management; - · Experience in renovation projects; - · Basic knowledge of preparing Multi-Year Plans; - · Energy expert, minimum level EPA-W; - · Experience asbestos inventory (able to assess situation and to direct follow-up steps); - · Basic knowledge of fire safety in apartment buildings; - · High-level communication skills (project management and mediation).

-- Certified passive house professional, passive house advisor or passive house designer or similar qualification; - Or involved in this or a similar role in the execution of one or more successful (certified) EnerPHit renovation, passive house renovation or integral renovation projects; - Experience with integral project budgeting from sketch design to completion and experience with integral feasibility analysis; - Or: certificate of course in TCO estimation and feasibility study in very energy efficient renovations; - Knowledge of grants, regulations, etc.
+- Either: certified passive house professional, passive house advisor or passive house designer or similar qualification; - Or: involved in this or a similar role in the execution of one or more successful (certified) EnerPHit renovation, passive house renovation or integral renovation projects; - · Knowledge of EPB software and requirements package (Flanders). - Either: experience with integral project budgeting from sketch design to completion and experience with integral feasibility analysis; - Or: certificate of course in Housing costs and feasibility study in highly energy-efficient renovation9; - · Knowledge of grants, regulations, etc.